 After mixing in big tanks, Dunlop Continuous Pour latex is (you guessed it!) poured in a continuous stream onto a conveyor belt and smoothed end to end by a mechanical arm.
 At this stage the foam is the consistency of soft serve ice cream.
 It is given some time to gel, and a series of tests for temperature, weight and consistency are all performed to make sure the mixing tanks have done their job properly.

 Once it is assured that the foam is the right consistency, a machine inserts a mold (with pins in it) from above into the poured latex.
-If the line is a 6” pour, both the top mold and the bottom of the conveyor belt have pins.
-In the 3” premium line, which we use for Spindle mattresses, the bottom is smooth and the top of the mold has pins.
 The molds descend, one after the other, as the line moves forward.